-In order to comply with government regulations (PHS and USDA) and the American Association for the Accreditation of Laboratory Animal Care (AAALAC) and The Guide for the Care and Use of Laboratory Animals, 8th edition (NRC, 2011) and standard veterinary care techniques, the UConn Health’s Institutional Animal Care and Use Committee (IACUC) has implemented a policy concerning retro-orbital eye bleeding.
+In order to comply with government regulations (PHS and USDA), AAALAC, The Guide for the Care and Use of Laboratory Animals, and standard veterinary care techniques, UConn Health’s Institutional Animal Care and Use Committee (IACUC) has implemented a policy concerning retro-orbital eye bleeding.

 1. All animals must be appropriately anesthetized prior to performing procedure.

 - Weekly sampling (0.6% body weight): 115μL (25g mouse)

 - Biweekly sampling (0.8% body weight): 200μL (25g mouse)